 Understanding The Real Estate Market of Park City, Utah

-As we work together to help you purchase your new property in Park City or Deer Valley I believe it is important to make the home-buying process as fun, convenient, and efficient as possible.
+As we work together throughout buying your new property in Park City or Deer Valley, we believe it is essential to make the home-buying process as fun, convenient, and efficient as possible.
 Welcome to the crash course of buying Park City Real Estate.

 What types of homes does Park City offer?

 Fully detached single-family home: Single-family homes in Park City come in all different shapes and sizes.
-In Old Town, it is common to find a home smaller than 1,000 square feet while in areas such as The Colony at White Pine there are homes that are 33,000 square feet.
+In Old Town, it is common to find a home smaller than 1,000 square feet, while in areas such as The Colony at White Pine, homes are 33,000 square feet.
 Outside of Old Town, homes are often larger and more spacious than condominiums and provide the full benefits of homeownership.
-There are many areas of town that don't allow for nightly rentals of single-family homes.
+Many areas of town don't allow for nightly rentals of single-family homes.

-Is it better to Rent or Buy a home in Park City, Utah?
+Is it Better to Rent or Buy in this Ski Town?

-I've worked with several buyers that started living in Park City by renting a place and taking their time to better understand where they want to live long term.
-If you're planning on living the Park City lifestyle that may work best for you but with a few hours of touring Park City we can narrow down the areas that will work best for you.
-Some people in Park City have chosen to purchase a smaller property to get their foot-in-the-door and after several years step up to a larger property that will work well for living in Park City year-round.
+I've worked with several buyers who started living in Park City by renting a place and taking time to understand where they want to live long-term.
+If you're planning on living the Park City lifestyle, that may work best for you, but with a few hours of touring Park City, we can narrow down the areas that will work best for you.
+Some people in Park City have chosen to purchase a smaller property to get their foot in the door and, after several years, step up to a larger property that will work well for living in Park City year-round.
 Ultimately, it's what works best for you!

-You can buy a property in Park City without a Realtor but you'll be at a disadvantage.
-The listing agent works for the seller and their duties are to maximize the profit for the seller, much like the board of a publically traded company.
-There are many great agents in Park City that have been in the market for a long time and understand the market very well.
-We are skilled in negotiation, the direction the market is headed, and how to the best deal for our client.
+You can buy a property in Park City without a Realtor, but you'll be at a disadvantage.
+The listing Agent works for the Seller, and their duties are to maximize the profit for the Seller, much like the board of a publically traded company.
+Many great agents in Park City have been in the market for a long time and understand the market very well.
+We are skilled in negotiation, the direction of the market, and how to make the best deal for our clients.

-If you need financing the answer is Yes, Yes, and Yes!
-A pre-approval letter usually takes a twenty-minute phone call with a lender and can be provided to the seller with the purchase contract.
+If you need financing, the answer is Yes, Yes, and Yes!
+A pre-approval letter usually takes a twenty-minute phone call with a lender and can be provided to the Seller with the purchase contract.
 If you're paying cash, be prepared to supply proof of funds when we go under contract.
 We want you to look as strong as possible for the negotiations when submitting an offer to purchase Park City real estate.
-In order to get a great price on a property, it is extremely important to show you come from a position of strength and can make the transaction as easy as possible for the seller.
-No one wants to go under contract and start the moving process just to find out the buyer doesn't have the ability to purchase the property.

 Possession of a property, or when you can move in, is negotiated in the purchase contract.
-If the property is not occupied as a full-time residence you'll most likely be able to move in after funding and recording.
-If someone lives in the property I typically ask for 72 hours until possession takes place.
-72 hours gives the sellers time to ensure that the closing took place, money is in their account, and have everything moved out.
+If the property is not occupied as a full-time residence, you'll most likely be able to move in after funding and recording.
+If someone lives on the property, we typically ask for 72 hours until possession occurs.
+Seventy-two hours gives the sellers time to ensure that the closing takes place, money is in their account, and everything is moved out.

 Here's our process of buying real estate in Park City.